cfrazier1978/Quick_Start_Guide/Quick_Start_Guide.md

 - Their name will be added to the list of users with access to the project.
 - The invited user will now see the project added to their Project’s dashboard.
 They will be able to navigate to the ‘Notebook’ tab and see your Jupyter Notebook.

 Do you have any questions or comments regarding this quick start guide?
-Please let us know at contact@blocksciencelabs.com.
+Please let us know at contact@blocksciencelabs.com and put 'Quick Start Guide' in the subject line.